-However, like the DC-3, the Bolo was a reliable, sturdy, and docile aircraft, and 122 were modified by the USAAF for coastal patrol.
+However, like the DC-3, the Bolo was a reliable, sturdy, and docile aircraft, and 122 were modified by the USAAF for coastal patrol -- a role for which it was perfectly adequate.
 These aircraft were fitted with a bulbous radome in the nose for Air to Surface Vessel (ASV) radar and a tail "stinger" containing a Mark IV Magnetic Anomaly Detector (MAD) boom.
 The modified Bolos were apparently designated, when anyone bothered to make the distinction, as "B-18Bs" or, in a few cases, "B-18Cs".

 Twenty B-18As were also operated by the Royal Canadian Air Force as "Digby 1s" for coastal patrol until 1943.
 Some Bolos were converted, in another irony, for use as transports, two of these conversions being given the designation "C-58", and other Bolos were flown as hacks.
-During the war, 18 B-18As were stripped of most combat gear and used as trainers, being given the new designation "B-18AM", with another batch of 22 B-18As then similarly converted to trainers and redesignated "B-18M".
+During the war, 18 B-18As were stripped of most combat gear and used as trainers, being given the new designation "B-18AM", with another batch of 22 B-18As then similarly converted to trainers, to be redesignated "B-18M".

 * The Army Air Corps had misgivings about the B-18 early on, as might be expected for an aircraft whose principal virtue was that it was cheap.
 Although there was thought of fitting the B-18 with uprated Wright R-2600-3 Cyclone 14 radial engines with 1,195 kW (1,600 HP) each, with this improved variant to be given the new designation of "B-22", but it never happened.
 Instead, in 1938 Douglas came up with a comprehensive redesign of the B-18.
 The USAAC liked the proposal and ordered 38 of the improved derivatives under the designation "B-23 Dragon".
 The first B-23 performed its initial flight on 27 July 1939.
 It was a production-specification machine, a prototype having been judged unnecessary, and the rest of the batch was delivered in 1939.